 - This is in contrast to mainland China where people have little to no rights and freedom.

 - In 2003, Hong Kong successfully fought against the bill that allowed punishment for speaking against China.
+Commonly referred to as Article 23 after the constitutional clause requiring its introduction, the legislation prohibited treason, secession, sedition and subversion against the Chinese government and banned theft of state secrets.

 - In 2014, the Chinese government had stated that it would select a list of candidates from which the voters can elect their leaders.